Review

 "There is no evidence to corroborate the OSK Official's claim that POWs

 were rescued and taken to Japan".
-The way it's written, he paints Mr
+The way it's written, he paints Mr Yamaji as a liar; whereas it’s

-Yamaji as a liar; whereas it’s possible that the aging Mr Yamaji, talking about
+possible that the aging Mr Yamaji,

-questions, should have considered his answer more carefully.
+to leading questions, should have considered his answer more carefully.

 Page 267, “if